 It is currently estimated that the total population will be 30 people in the warehouse per shift and 12 people in the office area per shift.
 Shipping office to include 6 people (not counting the fleet).
 For planning purposes, the initial population gender mix should be considered to be 70% males and 30% females, subject to final review by the Tenant/Owner.

 Surface parking for a minimum of 80 automobiles (9 ft. x 18 ft. spaces minimum) plus truck/trailer parking/staging for a minimum of 120 trailers (54 ft. long).
+Base Building Rent includes 161 car parking spaces and 177 trailer drop spaces in addition to the 144 dock positions (80 of which are to be outfitted as operating docks).

 Temporary Workers – 20 (Assume max peak)